Department F – Swine

 - At Monday weigh in, all swine entries are to be clean with ear tags free of debris and CLEARLY visible before being taken out of their pen to weigh.

-- All market hogs must be weighed on Monday at approximately 7:00 am, and classes will be determined by weight.
-All hogs must weigh between 220 and 290 pounds to be eligible to show and sell in the Junior Livestock Sale.
-All first place market hogs will be eligible to compete in the Grand Champion market drive, and the second place market hog in the class from which the champion came from is eligible to compete for the Reserve Champion market hog as well as the remaining first place market hogs.
+- All market hogs must be weighed on Monday at approximately 7:00 am, and divisions will be determined by weight.
+All hogs must weigh between 220 and 300 pounds to be eligible to sell in the Junior Livestock Sale.
+All division winning market hogs will be eligible to compete in the Grand Champion market drive, and the second place market hog in the division from which the champion came from is eligible to compete for the Reserve Champion market hog as well as the remaining division winning market hogs.

-- All hogs not weighing at least 220 pounds or weighing over 290 pounds at fair weigh-in will not be eligible to show in the market class at the fair or sell in the 2018 Livestock Sale.
+- All hogs not weighing at least 220 pounds or weighing over 300 pounds at fair weigh-in will not be eligible to show in the market classes at the fair or sell in the Junior Livestock Sale.
 Exhibitors can use these pigs in the showmanship competition, and they will be shown in overweight and underweight classes after the end of the regular market show.
 (Note: Over and underweight animals will not be eligible for championship class and will be shown after the champion has been selected).

-- All hogs must be kept in their pens between 6:00 p.m. and 8:00 p.m. except the night of the show.
+- All hogs must be kept in their pens between 6:00 p.m. and 8:00 p.m. each night, except the night of the show.

 - The number of hogs sold by one (1) exhibitor is limited to two (2).
-All hogs must be cleaned thoroughly before entering the sale ring. .40 of 1% of the sale price of hogs will be withheld for pork referendum.
+All hogs must be cleaned thoroughly before entering the sale ring.
+Four tenths of 1% of the sale price of hogs will be withheld for pork referendum.

 - To recognize hog buyers, $5.00 will be retained from the proceeds of each hog sold to purchase a newspaper advertisement.